-For immediate release: ART Compass — The world’s first mobile IVF laboratory information management system (LIMS) powered by artificial intelligence, announced today that it is partnering with the World Health Organization to deliver educational content for Andrology competency assessments using high definition images from the planned 6th Edition Laboratory manual for the examination and processing of human semen.
+For immediate release: ART Compass Partners with WHO— The world’s first mobile IVF laboratory information management system (LIMS) powered by artificial intelligence, announced today that it is partnering with the World Health Organization to deliver educational content for Andrology competency assessments using high definition images from the planned 6th Edition Laboratory manual for the examination and processing of human semen.

 “2/3RDS OF IVF CLINICS ARE STILL USING A PAPER REPORTING SYSTEM.